 Saif Ali Khan as the flamboyant author whose only way to earn money now, is by helping a fading superstar with a superhit Bollywood script.

 Ileana as the writer who changes the crux of the story.
 Will the two fall in love with each other?
 Now that is the question.

 Govinda as the fading superstar who wants to get a super script so as to reach stardom again.

 Kalki as the ex-girlfriend.
 She has performed brilliantly in this movie, after Govinda, she really stands out with her performance.

-Ranvir Shorey will be seen as Saif's friend and his performance brilliant and you only wish if he had more screen time.
+Ranvir Shorey will be seen as Saif's friend and his performance is brilliant as usual and you only wish he had more screen time.

 Yogi is a complete contrast of Saif's character, he is witty, funny and hilarious.
 This cameo role is truly worth the watch.

 Kareena Kapoor and Saif start the movie, though they are husband and wife in real life their portrayal of a couple breaking up is brilliant.

 It's been ages we have seen her on-screen, so do watch out for Preity Zinta as one of Saif's ex-girlfriends.